hashicorp/vault/website/source/docs/enterprise/namespaces/index.html.md

 ## Overview

-Many organizations implement *Vault as a Service* (or "VaaS"), providing centralized management to a security or ops team while ensuring that separate teams within that organization operate within self-contained environments known as "*tenants*."
+Many organizations implement Vault as a "service", providing centralized management for teams within an organization while ensuring that those teams operate within isolated environments known as *tenants*.

 There are two common challenges when implementing this architecture in Vault:

 **Tenant Isolation**

-Frequently teams within a VaaS environment require strong isolation from other users in their policies, secrets, and sometimes even their own identity entities and groups.
-Frequently tenant isolation is a result of regulations such as [GDPR](https://www.eugdpr.org/), though it may be necessitated by corporate or organizational infosec requirements as well.
+Frequently teams within a VaaS environment require strong isolation from other users in their policies, secrets, and identitys.
+Tenant isolation is typically a result of compliance regulations such as [GDPR](https://www.eugdpr.org/), though it may be necessitated by corporate or organizational infosec requirements.

 **Self-Management**